Safestyle: History

 Established on 22 December 1992 with £2,000, in 2005 the company installed more than £100 million of replacement windows and doors.
 Safestyle's head office is in Bradford, West Yorkshire and the company now has more than 40 branches across the United Kingdom.

 In 1996 the company expanded and set up a new division, Windowstyle, which manufactures Safestyle's double glazed PVCu windows and doors in Barnsley, South Yorkshire.
 The company has invested more than £6.5 million in Windowstyle to date, including £2.5 million worth of state-of-the-art glass toughening and processing machinery.
 The facility is set in an 18 acre site, employs over 600 specialist production staff, runs 24 hours a day, 6 days a week, and produces more than 5,500 frames and 13,500 double glazed sealed units per week.
 It is also the biggest employer in the area.

 In 2005 the company was nominated in the national G Awards, which take place annually and are open to all organisations in the glass, glazing and fenestration industries.
 Safestyle won the G05 Award for Best Promotional Campaign of the Year, following that in 2006 with the G06 Award for Best Customer Care.

 Also in 2006, Safestyle UK received Government-backed endorsement in the TrustMark scheme, a scheme also supported by the building industry and consumer groups.
 TrustMark-endorsed companies must have proven ability to make improvements and repairs inside and outside homes, adhering to high standards of workmanship and customer care.

 In 2007, they have continued to win industry awards, winning the G07 Installer of the Year Award, and the G07 Health and Safety Initiative Award at the annual industry G Awards.

 In 2013, it was announced that Safestyle UK Ltd would be floated on the Alternative Investment Market in a deal worth £70 million.
 The company began life in 1992 with £2,000 of seed capital and was floated at £1 a share, at which point co-founder Mitu Misra exited and used some of that money to write and produce his debut film, Lies We Tell, a northern noir set in Bradford and starring Gabriel Byrne and Harvey Keitel.

 In October 2023 Safestyle confirmed that they were exploring alternative ways of operating the business either through a sale of the company or capital injection.
 On 27 October Safestyle announced their intention to appoint administrators and their shares were suspended from AIM the same day.
+Following the appointment of administrators, Anglian Home Improvements completed the acquisition of the Safestyle UK brand, customer order book, intellectual property and certain other assets.